St. Joseph Cathedral (Columbus, Ohio): St. Joseph Cathedral School

-Architecture
+Cathedral architecture

 St. Joseph Cathedral was designed in the Gothic Revival style and built of ashlar stone quarried in Licking and Fairfield counties.
 The exterior dimensions of the building are 185 × 92 ft with walls 3 ft thick.

-The Broad Street (south) façade of the cathedral houses three entrances and was to be framed by two towers.
-The southwest tower was to rise to a height of 312 ft and contain three clock faces and a chime of ten bells. while the southeast tower was to reach a height of 200 ft.
+The Broad Street (south) façade of the cathedral houses three entrances and is flanked by two towers.
+The southwest tower is 312 ft high and contains three clock faces and a chime of ten bells.
+The southeast tower is 200 ft tall.